jmgtan/aws_dl_ops/README.md

 The higher the score, the higher the confidentiality of a column of data.

+## Requirements

+- The IAM user or [role](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) that must be used in conjunction with this tool must have [LakeFormation administrator privileges](https://docs.aws.amazon.com/lake-formation/latest/dg/getting-started-setup.html).
+- This tool uses node js, so you must have that installed to use this.

 ## Getting Started

-To get started, clone the repository and make sure that `main.js` has execute privileges by executing the following:
+To get started, clone the repository, run `npm install` and make sure that `main.js` has execute privileges by executing the following:

 ```
 chmod +x main.js